 Increasingly, jurisdictions are acknowledging that issues are regional, rather than local, in nature.
-Watersheds and other ecosystems, economic conditions, land use, transportation patterns, housing, and the effects of growth and change are issues that cross municipal • boundaries, impacting not only the City, but also neighboring municipalities, unincorporated places, Harris County, and surrounding Examples of reactive methods include: counties in the Houston-Galveston region.
+Watersheds and other ecosystems, economic conditions, land use, transportation patterns, housing, and the effects of growth and change are issues that cross municipal . boundaries, impacting not only the City, but also neighboring municipalities, unincorporated places, Harris County, and surrounding counties in the Houston-Galveston region.
 As a result, the economic health of Jersey Village is partly reliant upon its various regional neighbors.

 Given Jersey Village's relatively small size, some initiatives or community needs identified in this Comprehensive Plan cannot be accomplished by Education and Training the City on its own.
 They may require direct coordination, intergovernmental agreements, or funding support from other public entities or levels of government.
 Additionally, the ability of potential private and non-profit partners to advance the community's action agenda should not be underestimated.
-This may occur through cooperative efforts, volunteer activities and in-kind services (which can count toward the local match requirements for various grant public/private financing community opportunities), of and improvements.
+This may occur through cooperative efforts, volunteer activities and in-kind services (which can count toward the local match requirements for various grant financing of community opportunities), public/private and improvements.